docsforadobe/premiere-plugin-guide/docs/intro/localization.md

 The language used by Premiere Pro is decided by the user during installation.

-Plug-ins can determine this setting from the following locations:
+Plugins can determine this setting from the following locations:

 On Windows, in the registry at `HKEY_CURRENT_USER\Software\Adobe\Premiere Pro\[version]`, in a key named `"Language"`.